astrotars/stream-flutter/README.md

 * User types their name into Flutter application to log in.
 * Flutter registers user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
 * User types in their post.
-Flutter app uses the Stream token to create a Stream activity via Stream's REST API.
+Flutter app uses the Stream token to create a Stream activity by using Flutter's [platform channels ](https://flutter.dev/docs/development/platform-integration/platform-channels) to connect to [Stream's REST API](https://getstream.io/docs_rest/) via [Java](https://github.com/GetStream/stream-java) or [Swift](https://github.com/getstream/stream-swift).
 * User views their posts.
-Flutter app gets their `user` activity via Stream REST API.
+Flutter app gets their `user` activity via platform channel.

 If another user wants to follow a user, the app goes through this process:
 * Log in via backend (see above)
 * User navigates to user list and selects a user to follow.
 Flutter app communicates with Stream API to create a follower relationship on their timeline.
 * User views their timeline.
-Flutter app uses Stream API to retrieve their timeline, which includes posts from their followers
+Flutter app uses Stream API to retrieve their timeline, which is all the posts from their followers.